Living in Raleigh, NC

 With over 1,200 Restaurants in the Raleigh area, you will always find something new to try.
 What separates Raleigh from a lot of the restaurants from other places around the world is the service, it's more than just fine dining, it's an experience you'll have to try for yourself!
 Searching for food outside of Downtown Raleigh?
 Maybe in the Cary or Apex area?
 Check out the 17 best Raleigh area restaurants here.

-Raleigh is a great place for food, and its neighbor in Durham has some pretty great restaurants of its own!
+Raleigh is a great place for food, and if you're spending your time in Downtown Raleigh here are some of the best restaurants Downtown.

 While the food in Raleigh is some of the best in the country, the craft beer scene just might be the best in the nation!